Gizra/og/README.txt

 be assigned to different user roles.
 This allows group members to perform a different set of actions, in different group contexts.

-OG INSTALLATION DRUPAL 7.x
+GROUP INSTALLATION DRUPAL 7.x
 --------------------------------------------
-1. Enable the Organic groups and the Organic groups UI modules.
+1. Enable the Group and the Group UI modules.
 2. Create a new content type via admin/structure/types/add.
 Call it "Group", and define it to be of Group type.
 3. Create a second content type.
 Call it "Group content", and set it to be of